L0MAX/voice-detector/README.md

 # Accent Detector

-A web application that analyzes speaker accents from video URLs.
-This tool helps evaluate spoken English accents for hiring purposes.
+A web application that analyzes speaker accents from video content for hiring purposes.
+Built with Streamlit and AssemblyAI.

 ## Features

-- Accepts public video URLs (Loom or direct MP4 links)
+- Accepts video uploads and URLs (Loom, direct MP4 links, YouTube)
 - Extracts audio from videos
 - Detects and classifies English accents
 - Provides confidence scores for accent detection
 - Generates brief summaries of accent analysis

+## Live Demo

+Visit the live application at: [Your Streamlit App URL]

-## Setup
+## Local Setup

 1. Clone this repository:
 ```bash